MHT: THE NEW TERM FOR HRT

 How does MHT work?

-The negative symptoms of perimenopause and menopause are primarily due to falling oestrogen levels, which decline with age and drop suddenly at menopause.
+The negative symptoms of perimenopause and menopause are primarily due to fluctuating oestrogen levels, which decline with age.
 This event is a normal part of life, however, individual women can experience it differently.
-Oestrogen receptors (which the body uses to sense oestrogen levels) are present throughout the body, from the reproductive system to the bones to the brain, explaining why dropping oestrogen levels can be associated with such a wide variety of symptoms.

-MHT works by replacing these declining oestrogen levels to address the associated symptoms of menopause.
+MHT works by replacing or supplementing declining oestrogen levels to address the associated symptoms of menopause.

 Current research shows that MHT is a safe and effective treatment for the symptoms of menopause for most women if commenced within 10 years of natural menopause or before the age of 60.
 Whilst these age limits are not strict, increasing age is associated with an increased risk of other health conditions such as cardiovascular disease, so a careful and individualised discussion about the risks and benefits of MHT is required if you are considering starting MHT outside these timeframes.